GOswim, a next-generation swimming and water safety program, has been launched by Belgravia Leisure in partnership with Swimming Australia.

 If your child dreams of being the next Cate Campbell or Ian Thorpe, participating in the GOswim program can support them in getting closer to that goal.

-The top level of the program is GOswim Academy, perfect for children who want to take their swimming to the next level.
-In the academy, kids extend their competencies in a squad-type environment while covering water safety components at a higher level.
+The top two levels of the program are GOswim Academy, perfect for children who want to take their swimming to the next level.
+In the academy, students extend their competencies in a squad-type environment while covering water safety components at a higher level.

 If Olympic gold isn’t in sight, a lifetime of enjoying the health benefits of swimming can still await.
 Whether there’s a future in competition, elite or recreation swimming for participants, the aim is to keep them in the water for a lifetime of aquatic activity.